Revolutionized-IoT2/.github/profile/README.md

 Both are built and flashed with PlatformIO and are provisioned over a captive Wi-Fi portal; see each repository's README for wiring, provisioning, and OTA update instructions.

 ### 4. Setting up the UI
-While the UI is not essential for running the system, it offers substantial assistance in creating rules and node configurations, eliminating the need for manual creation.
-Additionally, the UI features a dashboard, providing an intuitive interface for monitoring the system's status and activities.
+While the UI is not essential for running the system, it offers node configuration, a dashboard for monitoring the system, and a link to Elsa Studio for authoring workflows.

 To set up the UI, you need to build (or pull) the UI container:
 ```